nikhilsai992/Miniproject_C/1_Requirements/README.md

 ## Benefits
 A digital library management system makes the process of search, storing the details of all the books.
 Moreover it reduces the paperwork involves in the traditional book records.
+## Cost and Features

+The project is a low cost system .
+Less complexity increases the
+scope of developing the features.

 ## Defining Our System